-In September 2009 there was once again re-organisation in the Rother Valley, moving back to a two tier system.
-Stedham Primary became all through, going from 4 – 11 years.
+In September 2009, there was once again re-organisation in the Rother Valley, moving back to a two-tier system.
 A new, fully equipped classroom was added to the school to accommodate the growing number of children on roll.

-As well as our four classrooms we have a covered outside area Early Years and Key Stage 1 to use for outdoor learning and play.
-There is a good amount of hard surfaced play space and common land for the children to use in dry weather.
-There is a superb sports ground in the village that we are able to use for sports day, our annual football tournament and after school clubs.
+As well as our four classrooms, we have a large outside area for Early Years and Key Stage 1 children to use for outdoor learning and play.
+There is a good amount of hard-surfaced play space and common land for the children to use in dry weather and, less than five minutes’ walk from the school, is a superb sports ground in the village that we are able to use for sports day, our annual football tournament and after school clubs.